 The upstairs exhibition re-creates the various living spaces over different periods.
 Being resettlement housing for the homeless, one unit could have been shared by several families.
 Space was not a luxury here.

-Next door is the youth hostel, which is a bit of a walk from the MTR station, but is within a very local neighbourhood with plenty of shops and restaurants that don't cater to tourists.
+Next door is the youth hostel, which is a bit of a walk from the MTR station, but is within a very local area with plenty of shops and restaurants to explore authentic local life.

-The redeveloped towers are far taller, and have welcome its new residents already.
+The redeveloped towers are far taller, and have welcomed its new residents already.

-Behind Mei Ho House is a long staircase up Garden Hill, which offers a good panoramic view of Kowloon.
-Signs now make this once elusive spot accessible and popular.
+Behind Mei Ho House is a long concrete staircase up Garden Hill, which offers a good panoramic view of Kowloon.
+It was once an off-the-beaten track vantage point but has become immensely popular in recent years.
+Signs now make this once elusive spot easily accessible.